 Ganjalikhan mint house is located in the northern corner of Ganjalikhan square, inside the northern coppersmithing market and in front of the bath.
-This complex decorates with beautiful stucco working.
+This complex decorates with beautiful stucco work.
 In the past, public silver and gold coins were minted there.
-Today it is in use for coins museum, and there are many different coins from different periods.
+Today it is in use as a coins museum, and there are many different coins from different periods.

-This School is located in the eastern corner of the square, it seems that it has been a school for some time and later changed into caravansary.
-The outside and inside of this school have an interesting tile working which has been left as a memorial of the Safavid era.
+This School is located in the eastern corner of the square, it seems that it has been a school for some time and later changed into a caravansary.
+The outside and inside of this school have an interesting tile work that has been left as a memorial of the Safavid era.
 There are an epigraph and inscription on the school facade which shows the year construction of the building in 1007EC.